Babieseater/Babieseater/README.md

 - 👋 Hi, I’m @Babieseater
 - 👀 I’m interested in pizza
-- 🌱 I’m currently learning something I dont understand.
+- 🌱 I’m currently learning something I dont understand at 42quebec.
 - 💞️ I’m looking to collaborate on stuff.
-- 📫 How to reach me send blood to the blood god and skulls for the skull throne.

 Babieseater is ✨ special ✨